stefanw/growde/README.md

 Icons
 -----

-The projects contains tiny [Trac](http://trac.edgewall.org/) and [Bitbucket](https://bitbucket.org) icons that are used for the Growl notifications.
-The copyright of these icons is probably with Edgewall Software and [Atlassian](http://www.atlassian.com/) respectively.
+The projects contains tiny [Trac](http://trac.edgewall.org/), [Bitbucket](https://bitbucket.org), [MediaWiki](http://www.mediawiki.org/wiki/MediaWiki) icons that are used for the Growl notifications.
+The copyright of these icons is probably with Edgewall Software, [Atlassian](http://www.atlassian.com/) and the [WikiMedia Foundation](http://wikimediafoundation.org/wiki/Home) respectively.

 License
 -------